NJU-PCALab/MotionSight/README.md

 ## 📝 Citation

-If you use MotionSight in your research, please cite our paper:
+We would be grateful if you would consider citing our paper when MotionSight has been helpful in your research.

 ```
 @misc{du2025motionsightboostingfinegrainedmotion,